 Host a dinner party

-With little preparation needed, an informal gathering around a cheese platter leaves the host with plenty of time to enjoy the evening.
-There’s also plenty of creative liberty when it comes to picking your cheeses and accoutrements, dialling up or down the extravagance factor as you please.
+Organise a “wine and cheese” nightWith the added benefit of little kitchen time, an informal gathering around a cheese platter is always a hit.
+There’s also plenty of creative liberty when it comes to selecting your cheeses and accompaniments, dialling up or down the extravagance factor as you please.

 If you’re after one wine to cover all four key cheese types – blue, soft, aged and firm – an off-dry riesling or sparkling should work well.
 But if you want to tailor the selections, a blue will match beautifully with a vintage port, Sauternes or sweet sherry.
 Soft cheeses, such as brie and camembert, pair well with bubbles, though a soft, fruit-forward red, such as pinot noir, can contrast well with the mellow flavours of these cheeses.
 An aged cheese, such as mature cheddar or gruyere, needs a medium-bodied white, such as chardonnay or viognier, or medium-bodied reds.
 Firm cheeses – think manchego, pecorino or Parmesan – are ideal with tannic reds, full-bodied whites and sweet wines.
 Think vintage Champagne, shiraz and oloroso sherry.

 Prepare a picnicRosé is an obvious choice for picnics – and for a good reason.
 Off-dry styles pair well with chilled fresh fruit, while a light, dry rosé will typically work wonders with light salads, meats and almost anything can you throw at it.

 Sparkling and riesling are two other classics for the picnic blanket.
 A young riesling works well with prosciutto and melon, while antipasto loves young semillon and medium-bodied reds.
 For quiches, mature chardonnay is a good match, while light- to medium-bodied reds with higher acid work surprisingly well with a roasted chicken.